yannick-zipf/results-h4a/README.md

 # Results for Handball4All
 Easily integrate the data provided by Handball4All on your website.
-You will create shortcodes for timetables and standings and configure them individually.
+You will create shortcodes for timetables, standings and next matches and configure them individually.
 An intelligent caching algorithm ensures that the data is only loaded when necessary.

 ## Development
 To develop this plugin, you need the following folder structure: